jszczepankiewicz/jaffamq/README.md

 - whole project is using default type of akka mailboxes (unbounded in memory) which may lead to JVM heap memory problems in some unfriendly conditions

 ### Requirements to compile / build / test
-- Java 7 (tested on OpenJDK 7 and Oracle JDK 7).
+- Java 7 or Java 8 (tested on OpenJDK 7, Oracle JDK 7, Oracle JDK 8).
 - Maven 3

 ### Testing and building